Increasing knowledge in Takotsubo

 therapies are available and play a major role at this s tage, bringing

-progno st ic benefit and improving quality of life.
+progno st ic benet and improving quality of life.
 Cardiac contractility

 modulat ion is a novel device-based therapy for patient s with heart